I love the fresh fruit puree in this homemade peach lemonade. While my recipe is on the more tart side, you can sweeten it up however you like!

 My recipe below calls for baking the peaches to pull out the sugars but also to help soften the peaches.
 Once these baked peaches cool, remove the skin and puree in a food processor to get delicious nectar juice.

-If you have very ripe peaches on your hands, you might not need to bake the peaches or for less time just to pull out those tasty natural sugars.
-If you think they’re ripe enough, you can try to just puree the peaches as is to get some good juice!
+If you have very ripe peaches on your hands, you don’t need to bake the peaches (or for less time just to pull out those tasty natural sugars).

 FRESH PEACH LEMONADE